eclipse-tractusx/traceability-foss/docs/user-manual.md

 Information about the identifiers at the customer for the respective part/batch.

+##### Traction battery code data

+If the asset has the "traction battery code" aspect model, an additional section underneath will be displayed.
+In this section there are detailed information about the traction battery and a table with its subcomponents

+##### Creation of a quality incident from detailed view

+By clicking on the "announcement" icon you can create a quality incident from the detailed view, containing the part information in the currently opened detailed view.
+If this functionality is disabled, a tooltip will provide information explaining the reason.
+You can trigger the tooltip by hovering above the button.

+##### Publish asset from detailed view

+By clicking on the "publish" icon, you can publish the currently opened part from the detailed view.
+If the icon is disabled, a tooltip will provide information explaining the reason.
+You can trigger the tooltip by hovering above the button

 ### Other parts

 List view of the supplied/delivered parts and batches (Supplier parts / Customer parts).